ardiesan/ntrnph23b/_posts/2023-10-20-Five-Weeks-of-Internship-Reflection.md

 ---
 ## Exploring use cases for cron jobs and fixing my rsync script

 This day, I explored different applications of cron jobs.
 I was surprised to learn that these scheduled tasks could be used for far more than just backups.
 The world of cron jobs showed me opportunities for a wide array of tasks, like automated updates and report generation.
-This new knowledge broadened my knowledge on the use of cron jobs.
+This new knowledge broadened my knowledge of the use of cron jobs.

-After exploring into the different applications of cron jobs, I faced a challenge with my rsync script.
+After exploring the different applications of cron jobs, I faced a challenge with my rsync script.
 This script is responsible for synchronizing backup files between the server and my local machine, handling both my application and database backups.
 The issue was puzzling, my rsync script executes when triggered manually, but it failed to execute within a cron job.
-I realized that I need to include my SSH identity key or private key in the rsync command, a detail my mentor taught me.
+I realized that I needed to include my SSH identity key or private key in the rsync command, a detail my mentor taught me.
 However, my mentor still spotted issues in my rsync script, and let me figure the remaining issues out.
 This situation made me aware of the importance of self-reliance and problem-solving.
 In the world of software development, one should not depend on others but actively engage in the process of understanding and resolving issues.
 With this, I successfully addressed the issue, and my rsync script now is functioning well.

 ## Exploring GitHub Actions and Workflows

 Today, I continued my learning on GitHub actions, workflows, and CI/CD.
 These topics might be a bit unfamiliar, but I'm genuinely excited to learn about them.
-I believe that having knowledge of these areas is crucial for any software developer.
+I believe that knowing these areas is crucial for any software developer.
 During this day, I had the opportunity to explore the existing workflows in the admin ticketing system.
 Our mentor told us to find the specific branch in the GitHub repository containing the workflow.

 It wasn't the easiest task to locate this branch, but I eventually discovered it by navigating to the Actions tab within the GitHub repository.
 There, I found the branch that held the workflow file.
 I noticed numerous workflow runs within the admin ticketing system, such as the process of copying the repository to the GCP-VM.
 It struck me that GitHub actions and workflows might have a learning curve, but I'm determined to learn these features.
-I look forward to learning deeper into GitHub actions and workflows, and I'm eager to apply this new knowledge in my work.
+I look forward to learning more about GitHub actions and workflows, and I'm eager to apply this new knowledge in my work.

-## Applying Github Actions and Workflows
+## Applying GitHub Actions and Workflows

 Today was a day filled with excitement as I tried out what I've been learning about GitHub Actions and workflows.
-These things can be pretty complex, but I was determined to use them in my own project.
+These things can be pretty complex, but I was determined to use them in my project.
 GitHub Actions aren't exactly a walk in the park, they're a bit trickier than they seem.

 My goal was to set up something called continuous deployment for my app.
 That means whenever I or someone else pushes or combines changes in the 'prod' branch, those changes would go to the server all by themselves automatically.
-Here's the catch, I hit roadblock.
+Here's the catch, I hit a roadblock.
 My workflow was fetching the changes just fine, but it wasn't merging them.
 I still had to manually merge the changes on the server.
 So, I decided to keep working on this problem the next day.
 Even though things didn't go perfectly, I'm not giving up.
 This journey is all about learning, experimenting, and solving problems.
 It's a bit like a rollercoaster, full of ups and downs, but in the end, it's pretty exciting.

 ## Exploring Reverse SSH and Poor Man's VPN

 Today, my task was to study and explore two intriguing topics: Reverse SSH and Poor Man's VPN.
 Our manager introduced these concepts, which were entirely new to me.
 Starting with Reverse SSH, in simple terms, is like turning the usual way you connect to a computer or a server.
 Instead of a computer connecting to a server, it's the server initiating a connection to a computer.
 It's handy when the computer you want to reach is behind a firewall or not easily accessible from the internet.
 Reverse SSH creates a secure tunnel for the server to get into the computer, like a secret passage, allowing you to control or access the computer even if it's not directly reachable.

 Following this, I read about the "Poor Man's VPN."
-It turns out this is a clever method of using SSH as a straightforward VPN without the need for expensive,  equipments or software.
+It turns out this is a clever method of using SSH as a straightforward VPN without the need for expensive equipment or software.
 Essentially, it provides basic VPN features using free and available tools like SSH without any additional costs.
-This new found knowledge was quite exciting, as it offered a cheap way to gain VPN-like capabilities using tools that are accessible like SSH.
+This newfound knowledge was quite exciting, as it offered a cheap way to gain VPN-like capabilities using tools that are accessible like SSH.

 ---
 ## Sharing My Local Admin Ticketing System via Ngrok